 Techniques, Training and Practice

-- Understand asanas (standing poses, forward bends, backbends, twists and inversions) and begin to develop a relationship to both the form and the function of the poses
+- Focus on classical yoga asanas and sun salutations to develop a relationship to both the form and the function of the poses.

 Anatomy and Physiology

-- Explore subtle anatomy of the different energy systems in the body, such as chakras, nadis, koshas, etc.
+- Explore subtle anatomy of the different energy systems in the body, such as cakras, nadis, koshas, etc.

-- Understand biomechanics and their relation to asanas
+- Understand the body’s mechanisms and how they relate to asanas

-- Understand the nervous system, stress response, and the overall mind-body connection
+- Understand the nervous system, stress responses, and the overall mind-body connection.

 Yoga Philosophy, Lifestyle and Ethics for Yoga Teachers

-- Understand yoga history and tradition, including dates and key ideas
+- Understand yoga history and tradition, including key teachings and figures.

-- Develop a framework for boundaries in teacher-student relationships
+- Develop a framework for boundaries and implement trauma-sensitivity in teacher-student relationships.

-- Apply ethical practices and increase equity in yoga
+- Apply ethical practices to promote equity in yoga.

-- Understand the business landscape, including: insurance, pay rates, taxes and expenses
+- Understand the business of yoga, including: insurance, accreditation, fair pay rates, taxes and expenses, and self-advocacy.

 Restorative Yoga, Meditation and Pranayama

-- Develop an understanding of restorative yoga practices and how it relates to the parasympathetic nervous system
+- Develop an understanding of restorative yoga practice and how it relates to the parasympathetic nervous system.

-- Practice teach in pairs and in groups
+- Practice teaching with peers, in pairs and groups.

-- Structure classes based on themes and effects
+- Structure classes based on themes and benefits.

 Personal Practice + Observation

-- Observe a minimum of 5 classes in order to receive certification
+- Observe and assist a minimum of 5 classes in order to receive certification.